Project ideas from Hacker News discussions.

 📝 Discussion Summary (Click to expand)

-1. Over‑use of scroll‑triggered fade‑ins, especially on SaaS/marketing pages “It’s incredibly pervasive on SaaS marketing pages.” – sgbeal
+1. Scroll‑fade animations are now common on marketing/SaaS pages and are widely perceived as intrusive.
+“It is incredibly pervasive on SaaS marketing pages.” – sgbeal

 🚀 Project Ideas